-- Reid’s salary becomes fully guaranteed in mid-to-late August (exact date TBD).
+- Eubanks’ salary becomes fully guaranteed after August 20.

-- Because he has been on a two-way contract with the Timberwolves for two seasons, McLaughlin is ineligible to sign another two-way deal.
+- Because he has been on a two-way contract with the Spurs for two seasons, Weatherspoon is eligible for a standard minimum-salary qualifying offer.

-- The cap holds for Turner and Brooks remain on the Timberwolves’ books from prior seasons because they haven’t been renounced.
+- The cap holds for these players remain on the Spurs’ books from prior seasons because they haven’t been renounced.
 They can’t be used in a sign-and-trade deal.

 - This is a projected value.
-If the Timberwolves move further below the tax line, they could gain access to the full mid-level exception ($9.5MM) and the bi-annual exception ($3.7MM).
+If the Spurs operate over the cap, they’d have the mid-level exception ($9.5MM) and the bi-annual exception ($3.7MM) available.